uvdesk/community-skeleton/README.md

 After opening your project in the web browser, you will be greeted by the web installer which will guide you in configuring your project.

+#### Member login

+Once you've completed the wizard you will be need to login using the member login at https://your-domain.com/en/member/login and (not the customer login)

 Docker Runtime
 --------------